s3cur3/browsey_http/README.md

 1. [Buy a license for BrowseyHttp](https://hex.codecodeship.com/package/browsey_http)
 2. Add CodeCodeShip as a new Hex repo so that you'll be able to download the dependency.
-    I recommend add this as a new Mix task so you can include it in your `mix setup` process.
+    I recommend adding this as a new Mix task so you can include it in your `mix setup` process.
     Here's what that looks like in your `mix.exs` file (note that you'll need to replace `YOUR-AUTH-KEY-HERE` with the license key CodeCodeShip provides):

     ```elixir